samyak-jain/wall/README.md

 # wall

-A OS and Desktop Environment indipendent get/set wallpaper library.
+A OS and desktop environment indipendent get/set wallpaper library.

 ## Comparison with similiar libraries